 The new version of the portal should also make it ready for the data deluge foreseen for the next years acting as component of an e-infrastructure able to manage big data.
 In addition, the new portal will be easier to debug, maintain and expand, paving the way for future improvements and changes that are unforeseen for now.

-This document describes the design of the new Accounting Portal, an activity included in the workplan of the task JRA1.3.

-The document is organised as follows.
-First, we will detail the architecture of the new portal, including the modules that will be implemented, and considerations that affect the high level design.

-We then will present the different processes for requirement gathering, doing releases and validation.
+This document describes the design of the new Accounting Portal, an activity included in the workplan of the task JRA1.3.First, it details the architecture of the new portal, including the modules that will be implemented, and considerations that affect the high level design.
+Next different processes for requirement gathering, building releases and validation are presented.

-The low-level design and technological consideration will be depicted in Section 3.
-A review of the technologies that will be used in the portal development will be also included.
+The low-level design and technological consideration are depicted in Section 3.
+A review of the technologies that will be used in the portal development are also included.

-Finally, we will review the roadmap to implement these changes and the requirements that should be addressed in each phase.
+Finally, the document shows outcome of review of the roadmap to implement these changes and the requirements that should be addressed in each phase.

 Architecture of the Accounting Portal